aaugustin/django-sesame/README.rst

 browser history, etc. You can't avoid that.
 At best you can mitigate it by creating short-lived or single-use tokens, as described below.

-Otherwise, a reasonable attempt has been made to provide a secure solution. django-sesame uses Django's signing framework to create signed tokens.
-It offers configurable options for token expiration or invalidation.
+Otherwise, a reasonable attempt was made to provide a secure solution.
+Tokens are secured with modern cryptography.
+There are configurable options for token expiration and invalidation.

 Requirements
 ============